 Holding steady in fourth position is Arizona, where Democratic Sen. Mark Kelly is running for a full six-year term after winning a special election in 2020.
 He’s one of the best-positioned Democratic incumbents when it comes to his personal story and campaign coffers.
 But the former astronaut has a voting record now and is running in a purple border state that only narrowly backed Biden.
 Kelly is trying to stake out differences from the White House – such as his opposition to lifting Title 42.
 But regardless of any real separation between him and Biden, messaging those nuances is an arguably tougher job than it is for Republicans to blanketly tie him to an unpopular President.

 Luckily for Kelly, the messy Republican primary field won’t be sorted until August.
 So while he’s facing attacks from the National Republican Senatorial Committee, he doesn’t yet have a well-defined opponent.
 Trump has teased that an endorsement is coming.
 It’s unlikely to be for state Attorney General Mark Brnovich, who’s been a target of the former President’s wrath for not doing more to investigate the 2020 election.
-Venture capitalist Blake Masters is backed by Peter Thiel, who’s also behind Trump’s chosen candidate in Ohio.
+Venture capitalist Blake Masters is backed by Peter Thiel, who was also behind Trump’s chosen candidate in Ohio.
 But Masters also has the endorsement of the Club for Growth, which may not sit well with Trump given his differences with the group over the Ohio Senate primary.

 Incumbent: Republican Ron Johnson